 “By the Numbers” is a periodic look at data on the travel economy from sources outside of the U.S. Travel Association, examining how the numbers align with U.S. Travel’s own research and analysis.
-This iteration looks at the World Travel & Tourism Council’s annual Economic Impact Report on the losses to the global travel economy in 2020 due to the COVID-19 pandemic.
+This iteration looks at the World Travel and Tourism Council’s annual Economic Impact Report on the losses to the global travel economy in 2020 due to the COVID-19 pandemic.

 The World Travel & Tourism Council (WTTC) recently released its annual Economic Impact Report.
 It revealed the devastating impact of the pandemic on global travel, which suffered a loss of almost $4.5 trillion.
 International travel spending globally plummeted by 69% in 2020, slightly less than the 76% decline in international travel spending in the U.S. Domestic travel spending fell by a lower 45% thanks to internal travel that still took place in some countries.